shivannis/xandr-docs-public/xandr-docs/invest/understanding-your-seller-statement.md

 ---
 title: Microsoft Invest - Understanding Your Seller Statement
-description: In this page, learn about the three types of seller statements and the different fields present in these statements.
+description: In this page, learn about the three types of seller statements and a description of the different fields present in these statements.
 ms.date: 10/28/2023
 ---